Deep Instance Segmentation with Automotive Radar Detection Points: Related Works

 \subsection{Automotive Radar-based Perception}

-Automotive radar-based perception, including semantic segmentation, clustering, classification, instance segmentation, object detection and tracking, has played an important role in the modern ADAS and autonomous driving system.
-With the availability of large-scale radar datasets \cite{radarscenes}, automotive radar detection points based perception has been investigated recently.
-A two stage clustering algorithms is designed in \cite{radar_clustering_1} and estimated state information by using extended target tracking algorithm is employed as prior information to provide more stable clustering in \cite{radar_clustering_2}.
-Machine learning and deep learning methods have also been explored for automotive radar detection points based perception.
-For example, the radar detection points are used as input data for semantic segmentation task \cite{radar_semantic_segmentation}, together with occupancy grid representation of environments \cite{radar_semantic_segmentation_2,radar_semantic_segmentation_3}.
+Automotive radar-based perception, including semantic segmentation, clustering, classification, instance segmentation, object detection, and tracking, has played an essential role in the modern ADAS and autonomous driving system.
+With the availability of large-scale radar datasets \cite{radarscenes}, automotive radar detection points-based perception has been investigated recently \cite{radar_classification_1}\cite{radar_classification_2}\cite{radar_clustering_1}\cite{radar_semantic_segmentation}\cite{radar_detection_2}.
+A two-stage clustering algorithm is designed in \cite{radar_clustering_1}.
+Moreover, estimated state information using an extended target tracking algorithm is employed in \cite{radar_clustering_2} as prior information to provide more stable clustering.
+Conventional machine learning and modern deep learning methods have also been explored for automotive radar detection points-based perception.
+For example, the radar detection points are used as input data for semantic segmentation task \cite{radar_semantic_segmentation}, together with occupancy grid representation of environments \cite{radar_semantic_segmentation_2}\cite{radar_semantic_segmentation_3}.
 Such detection points representation of radar data is also employed for classification, object detection and tracking purpose.
-For example, \cite{radar_classification_0,radar_classification_1,radar_classification_2} utilize random forest and LSTM as classifier to estimate the type of clustered detection points, \cite{radar_detection_1} modifies the PointNets for object detection but only one class (cars) are considered, and \cite{radar_detection_2} performs detection and tracking by adopting combinations of PointNet++ based neural network with Kalman filter and global nearest neighbor for ID assignment over multiple frames.
+For example, \cite{radar_classification_1}\cite{radar_classification_2}\cite{radar_classification_0} utilize random forest and LSTM to classify clustered detection points, \cite{radar_detection_1} modifies the PointNets for object detection but only one class (cars) are considered, and \cite{radar_detection_2} performs detection and tracking by adopting the combination of PointNet++ based neural network with a Kalman filter and global nearest neighbor for ID assignment over multiple frames.

-On the other hand, compared to radar detection points based perception, perception can be performed by leveraging the richer feature information contained in the raw radar data like range-azimuth heatmap \cite{radar_detection_3}.
-In addition, \cite{radar_semantic_segmentation_4} segments the radar data semantically in multi-view representations of range-Doppler-azimuth 3D cube.